stanfordnlp/CoreNLP/_pages/corenlp-server.md

     http://localhost:9000/

 You should see a website similar to [corenlp.run](http://corenlp.run/), with an input box for text and a list of annotators you can run.
 From this interface, you can test out each of the annotators by adding/removing them from this list.
 You can test out the API by sending a `POST` request to the server with the appropriate properties.
 An easy way to do this is with [wget](https://www.gnu.org/software/wget/).
-The following will annotate the sentence "*the quick brown fox jumped over the lazy dog*" with part of speech tags:
+The following will annotate the sentence "*the quick brown fox jumped over the lazy dog*" with part of speech tags (and tokenizing on whitespace -- recall, you can pass in any property recognized by CoreNLP):

 ```bash
 wget --post-data 'the quick brown fox jumped over the lazy dog' 'localhost:9000/?properties={"tokenize.whitespace": "true", "annotators": "tokenize,ssplit,pos", "outputFormat": "json"}' -O -